 Chapter 9 : Doing: Making The Best Action Choices

 In these six chapters, David Allen details the five steps in chapter 2 and the vertical approach.
-I will not list them here, just know that he truly lists in depth each stage and recommends numerous tools, tricks and methods to help us integrate GTD.
+I will not list them here, just know that he truly lists in depth each stage and recommends numerous tools, tricks, and methods to help us integrate Getting Things Done.

-Applying the GTD method allows you not only to free your mind and be more efficient, but also has numerous positive repercussions in the long term, that the author has been able to observe in his 25 years of experience.
+Applying the Getting Things Done method allows you not only to free your mind and be more efficient but also has numerous positive repercussions in the long term, that the author has been able to observe in his 25 years of experience.